 Remember that most people prefer banana bread that is light and fluffy.
 Dense bread that’s a bit chewy might not be something that everyone in your household will enjoy.

 You might want to make a batch of dense banana bread for yourself and a batch of standard banana bread for everyone else.
 The ingredients don’t cost much money and this shouldn’t be a hard process.

 It’s easy to avoid making banana bread dense by just using two or three bananas per loaf.
 Also, you should only mix the batter until the ingredients are just combined.

 Just know that most people prefer banana bread that’s light and fluffy.
-You might not be able to serve your version of banana bread to everyone in your home and get a good response.
+You might not be able to serve your version of bread to everyone in your home and get a good response.

 Banana bread can be enjoyable when it’s a bit dense and chewy.
 It just comes down to personal preference.

 Mixing the batter a bit more and using more bananas can help to make the bread much heavier.
 You might enjoy it this way and there isn’t anything wrong with that.